Reading time: 6 min.

 When to speak to a hair loss specialist

 It’s important to remember that hair loss isn’t always caused by anxiety.
-If you experience substantial hair loss, you should visit a doctor or trichologist to rule out any other underlying causes.
+If you experience substantial hair loss, you should visit a doctor or trichologist to rule out any other underlying causes and get the right medical treatment.
 Then you can work on reducing your overall anxiety and getting professional hair restoration treatment.

 If you’re worried about hair loss for any reason — including stress, anxiety, depression, or any other condition — speak to a trichologist.
 They’ll be able to help you find the best course of action to restore your hair.
 They can also refer you to the right specialist to help you manage your mental health.